 Q: How do I set up Direct Deposit of my Social Security check?

 A: Social Security has a toll-free number that operates from 7 a.m. to 7 p.m., Monday through Friday: 1-800-772-1213.
 If you have a touch-tone phone, recorded information and services are available 24 hours a day, including weekends and holidays.
 People who are deaf or hard of hearing may call the toll-free TTY number, 1-800-325-0778, between 7 a.m. and 7 p.m. on Monday through Friday.
 Please have your Social Security number and account information available to set up your direct deposit right over the phone.

 Q: Can I get information about my account by phone?

 A: Yes!
-Account information is available with our Bookkeeping Department or you may ask a Customer Service Representative during business hours.
+Account information is available with our Operations Department or you may ask a Customer Service Representative during business hours.
 Feel Free to ask about our Voice Response System for automated account information 24 hours a day.

 Q: Is interest paid on River Falls State Bank checking accounts?

 A: Yes!
 If you want a checking account that pays interest, check out our Checking Accounts section.